opengeospatial/CoverageJSON/README.md

 # OGC CoverageJSON

-This GitHub repository contains documents to produce an OGC Community Standard for CoverageJSON.
+This GitHub repository contains documents of the OGC Community Standard for CoverageJSON.
 The standard was approved in December 2022 and is available [here](https://docs.ogc.org/cs/21-069r2/21-069r2.html).

 CoverageJSON has a [JSON Schema](https://covjson.org/schema/dev/coveragejson.json) which can be used in the CoverageJSON [Community Playground/Sandbox](https://covjson.org/playground/).